RESEARCH STARTER

 After World War II, American researchers observed above Earth’s atmosphere, initially using V-2 rockets captured by the Germans.
 These observations showed the somewhat unexpected existence of “high-energy” radiation from the Sun, from ultraviolet (UV) to X-rays.
 Herbert Friedman’s group at the Naval Research Laboratory was instrumental in these observations, paralleling those of James Van Allen, the discoverer of Earth’s radiation belts.
 A most important discovery came in 1958 when Laurence E. Peterson and John Winckler flew a high-altitude balloon over Cuba for cosmic-ray studies and were able to detect gamma radiation from a solar flare that happened to occur during the balloon flight.

 Over the decades since the 1950s, new launch vehicles, combined with remarkable progress in the technology of X-ray optics and X-ray and gamma-ray detectors, have led to a significant expansion of research in this area.
-Solar observations in the X-ray and gamma-ray spectral regions have considerably broadened our knowledge of the physics of solar flares and, hence, the Sun’s structure and physics.
+Solar observations in the X-ray and gamma-ray spectral regions have considerably broadened the knowledge of the physics of solar flares and, hence, the Sun’s structure and physics.

 Additionally, X-rays and gamma rays are observed from a variety of other astronomical sources: white dwarfs, neutron stars, black holes, supernova remnants, galaxies, and clusters of galaxies, to name some.
 Observatories specifically designed to detect the X-rays and gamma rays of such objects, including the Chandra X-Ray Observatory, the Compton Gamma Ray Observatory, XMM-Newton, the Swift mission, and Astro-E2, have been launched above Earth’s atmosphere and have returned data that have rendered startlingly beautiful images of some of these sources.
 It can be speculated that some of the same physics of magnetized plasmas in the Sun may underlie the high-energy emissions from these objects.